bbalganjjm/natural_js/docs/implementation/roadmap.md

 # Checkpoint

-- M0 and M1 are complete; M2 package foundation is implemented and its results await review.
+- M0-M2 are complete; M3 runtime is approved and in progress on branch `2.0.0-alpha.0`.
 See [current.md](current.md).
 - The initial 2.0 release includes form, list, basic grid, select, pagination, button, dialog, popup, and tab.
 - Advanced grid, tree, custom date picker, notification, and document tabs follow in 2.x.